yiboyang/MIPS-athon/src/readme.md

-Here's an overview of my implementation:
+#Here's an overview of my implementation of the prototype in C:

-Preprocessing:
+#Preprocessing:
 create file handles for a.txt, b.txt, ... z.txt
 for each entry in the bigass english dictionary:
-    if entry is not valid: continue;
+    if entry is not valid (length <4 or >9 or contains non lowercase char): continue;
     create a set of chars in this entry for each char in set:
                 append this entry to the file handle corresponding to this char

-The Game:
+#The Game:
 initialize two arrays, grid solutions array and user solutions array to null entries generate 9 random numbers in [0,25] (repetition allowed) get 9 corresponding letters and put them into an array